 - 14. Management conducted another full review of all posts in the Establishment table since December 2022.
 The draft Budget proposes an increase in Personnel Costs of £413,500 in the financial year 2023/24, which is explained in the paragraph below. - 15.
 The proposal supports an additional three positions for coffee year 2023/24 as follows: - (a) Public-Private Partnership Officer (P-3/P-4) The ICO has been leading the Coffee Public-Private Task Force (CPPTF) since 2020, with voluntary contributions from ICO Members.
 The ICC endorsed the creation of the Coffee Public-Private Working Party (CPPWP) and the Board of Affiliate Members (BAM) in the ICA 2022, which made the Task Force a permanent activity in need of a structure to manage it.
 After three years of financially supporting this coordination, Members have already advised that the current arrangements cannot persist in the future, meaning that the ICO must contract a professional to manage the Task Force now and the CPPWP and the BAM when the ICA 2022 enters into force. - (b) Economist (P-1/P-2) The ICO used to have three economists, covering technical activities together with the statisticians (ANNEX IIIa).
 Since November 2020, the ICO has had only one who is due to retire in January 2025.
-It will be imperative to recruit a junior economist in 2024 to shadow the key activities of the Chief Economist and to maintain the files and documents to facilitate a smooth transition. - (c) Communications Officer (P-1/P-2) This function has been carried out by a temporary part-time consultant.
-However, part-time resourcing is not sufficient for our current activity levels and recent demand, mainly with regard to social media, which we need to monitor constantly.
-Thus, the Organization's communications strategy requires a full-time member of staff (see ANNEX IV 'Cross Cutting Strategic Priority' item). - 16.
-Secondly, the calculation of the annual personnel cost, except for National Insurance, private health insurance, travel and life insurances and home leave, is based on the UN Salary Scale released in January 2023 (average increase of 3.2% from the 2022 Salary Scale) with the expected inflation rate of approximately 3%, and an exchange rate of US1.205 = 1 as the average rate from the last 12 months (as of May 2023).
+It will be imperative to recruit a junior economist in 2024 to shadow the key activities of the Chief Economist and to maintain the files and documents to facilitate a smooth transition. - (c) Communications Officer (P-1/P-2) In recent years, this function has been carried out by a temporary part-time consultant.
+Because of cuts occurring since coffee year 2017/18, there was no budget for this post (ANNEX IIIa).
+However, as a part of the ICO's strategy to achieve a strong global presence and ensure the future growth of the Organization under the Programme of Activities, it is essential to re-establish this post in the upcoming 2023/24 coffee year.
+Furthermore, part-time resourcing is no longer sufficient for our current activity levels and recent demand, mainly concerning social media, which requires constant monitoring, reflection and action.
+Thus, the ICO's communications strategy requires a full-time staff member to pursue the Organization's mandate (see ANNEX IV 'Cross Cutting Strategic Priority' item). - 16.
+Secondly, the calculation of the annual personnel cost, except for National Insurance, private health insurance, travel and life insurances and home leave, is based on the UN Salary Scale released in January 2023 (average increase of 3.2% from the 2022 Salary Scale) with the expected inflation rate of approximately 3%, and an exchange rate of US\$1.205 = £1 as the average rate from the last 12 months (as of May 2023).